jotavare/guides-and-manuals/README.md

 While it's not possible to reverse the encrypted password, you can use a technique called a word list attack.
 A word list is a huge text file containing thousands of passwords.
 By comparing the encrypted handshake password with the passwords in the word list, you can determine the real password.

 ## Requirements

-If you have `Kali Linux` you can skip this step because it already comes with the necessary tools pre-installed.

 For this guide, to perform Wi-Fi network hacking, you'll need:
-- Computer running `Linux` distribution
+- Computer running `Linux` distribution;
-- Computer with a network card that supports `monitor mode`
+- Computer with a network card that supports `monitor mode`;
-- Install the package `Aircrack-ng` with the command `sudo apt install aircrack-ng`
+- Install the package `Aircrack-ng` with the command `sudo apt install aircrack-ng`;

-If you dont have a newtowrk card you can always buy a external one.

 ## Procedure

 ### 1 - Determine the Network Interface

-<br>Identify the wireless network interfaces, which usually start with w (e.g., wlp3s0).
+Identify the wireless network interfaces, which usually start with w (e.g., wlp3s0).
 <br>This information will be needed later.
 <br>Open a terminal and type: